Need help? Call us on 0345 301 2889

 Comprehensive claims only.

 Our comprehensive van insurance isn't on comparison sites, so we've explained our cover levels and the benefits below.
-When comparing van quotes, it's worth remembering that choosing the cheapest van insurance isn't always best for your business.
-While it may seem the most budget-friendly option, it's always best to decide based on what you're covered for, as it could be more expensive if something unexpected happens.
-Whether its fully comprehensive or third party, fire and theft that you need, we're on it.
+When comparing van insurance quotes, it's worth remembering that choosing the cheapest van insurance isn't always best for you.
+While it may seem the most budget-friendly, it's always best to decide based on what you're covered for, as it could be more expensive if something unexpected happens.
+Whether it's comprehensive or third party, fire and theft that you need, we've got you covered.

-If you have an accident involving your van where you aren't to blame, this covers the costs of bringing a claim against the person responsible, where we agree there's a better than 50% chance of your claim succeeding.
+If you're involved in a road traffic collision in your van where you aren't to blame, this covers the legal costs of bringing a claim for your uninsured losses against the person responsible, where we agree there's a better than 50% chance of your claim succeeding.

 Examples of losses we cover include:

-We know your van's your livelihood, so we'll keep you moving if your van is damaged, written off, or stolen.
-Our Comprehensive van insurance includes the offer of a small courtesy van as standard but, for an additional price, you can add “Similar sized courtesy van” to your cover and we'll get you a van similar to yours, plus:
+We know your van's your livelihood, so we'll keep you moving if it's damaged, written off, or stolen.
+Our comprehensive van insurance includes the offer of a small hire van as standard.
+However, if you need a van that’s a similar size to your own – such as a medium or large van – you'll need to add Guaranteed Hire Van Plus to your policy:

 This is available as an optional extra only with comprehensive van insurance.
 Excludes windscreen claims.

-With Rescue Add on, you can choose breakdown cover for the UK, Europe or both.
-This cover can be added to both comprehensive and third party, fire and theft policies.
+With Rescue Add on, in partnership with Green Flag (who are part of our same group of companies), you can choose breakdown cover for the UK, Europe or both.
+This can be added to both comprehensive and third party, fire and theft policies.

 Roadside assistance 24/7 help if you break down, over a quarter mile from home including a tow to a local garage if we can't repair your van by the road |